mydogjack/samples/README.md

 ### End User Guide (smart building integration product)
-This user guide was created to describe a a product that integrates with systems inside a smart building.
+This user guide was created to describe a product that integrates with systems inside a smart building.
 Using the product, tenants could call an elevator, gain access to areas where they have permissions, control their local temperature, and more.
 To create this guide, I designed a reusable template, and incorporated both web-based and mobile functionality.
 Two other variations of this guide were created for additional roles with more access and control over administering the system.

  📄 **[Tenant User Guide sample](https://mydogjack.github.io/samples/cohesion/QuickStartGuide_Tenant.pdf)**